stanleytsang-amd/rccl-tests/README.md

   * `-p,--parallel_init <0/1>` use threads to initialize RCCL in parallel.
 Default : 0.
   * `-c,--check <0/1>` check correctness of results.
 This can be quite slow on large numbers of GPUs.
 Default : 1.
   * `-z,--blocking <0/1>` Make RCCL collective blocking, i.e. have CPUs wait and sync after each collective.
 Default : 0.
+  * `-y,--memory_type <coarse/fine/host>` Specify the kind of memory to be used in RCCL.
+Default : coarse.

 ## Unit tests